PyMVPA/PyMVPA/doc/source/tutorial_eventrelated.rst

 .. _matplotlib: http://matplotlib.sourceforge.net/

-First, we plot the orginal signal after initial detrending.
-To do this, we apply the same timeseries segmentation to the original detrended dataset and plot the mean signal for all face and house events for both of our example voxels.
+First, we plot the original signal after initial detrending.
+To do this, we apply the same time series segmentation to the original detrended dataset and plot the mean signal for all face and house events for both of our example voxels.
 The code below will create the plot using matplotlib's ``pylab`` interface (imported as ``pl``).
 If you are familiar with Matlab's